felixhol/felixhol.github.io/pages/03Team.md

 [**Felix Hol**](/bio/)\
 Biophysically inclined mosquito enthusiast trying to understand why mosquitoes are so unbelievably good at transmitting pathogens (and devising ways to stop them).

+**Irene Arnoldi** &mdash; postdoc figuring out how the mosquito mouthparts know where to find food

 **Theo Maire** &mdash; postdoc building 4-star mosquito hotels to capture the mosquito life cycle on film

 **Felix Evers**  &mdash; postdoc integrating microfluidics and microscopy to better understand the malaria parasite